arcee-ai/arcee-trainium-recipes/README.md

 * Update the `DATA_PATH` in `tp_zero1_llama2_7b_hf_pretrain.sh` to point to your tokenized dataset (tokenized and packed data resulted from the data preprocessing part).

-* Make sure you have the `aws_neuron_venv_pytorch` virtualenv activated and install the dependecies using the `requirements.txt` file.
+* Make sure you have the `aws_neuron_venv_pytorch` virtualenv activated and install the dependecies by running the following commands:

+`python -m pip install neuronx_distributed --extra-index-url https://pip.repos.neuron.amazonaws.com`

+`python3 -m pip install -r requirements.txt`

 * Run `huggingface-cli login` and enter your HF token, which will be required to download the `meta-llama/Llama-2-7b-hf` weights.